FiorelaCiroku/XD-Testing/README.md

-# Test management
+# XD Testing

-This repository is created to keep track on the progress of an automated test management using Github Actions.
-The testing methodology is based on the [eXtreme Design](extremedesign.info) ontology modelling methodology.
+This repository presents the work regarding the automation of the testing, based on the [eXtreme Design](extremedesign.info) ontology modelling methodology, using Github Actions.